pivotal/docs-tap/getting-started.md

    </td>
   </tr>
   <tr>
-   <td><strong>Source & Test to URL</strong>
+   <td><strong>Out of the Box Testing</strong>
    </td>
-   <td><code>default-supply-chain-testing.tanzu.vmware.com</code>
+   <td><code>ootb-supply-chain-testing.tanzu.vmware.com</code>
    </td>
-   <td>The Source & Test to URL contains all of the same elements as the Source to URL.
+   <td>The Out of the Box Testing contains all of the same elements as the Source to URL.
 It also allows the developer to specify a Tekton pipeline that will be ran as part of the “CI” step of the supply chain.
 <ul>

 <li>The application will be testing using the provided tekton pipeline